Rs.48.90for 1 strip(s) (10 tablets each)

 lactation

-Nales 10mg Tablet may be taken with or without food, but it is better to take it at a fixed time.
+Nales 10mg Tablet may be taken with or without food.

 None